-An expert second medical opinion through Grand Rounds allows you to receive medical guidance from a national leading expert on a documented diagnosis - without leaving your home.
+An expert second medical opinion through Included Health (formerly Grand Rounds) allows you to receive medical guidance from a national leading expert on a documented diagnosis - without leaving your home.
 Leading experts are available to review documentation on treatment plans, complex medical conditions, scheduled surgeries or major procedures and medications you are taking.
 This program is available only if you are enrolled in the JPMC U.S. Medical Plan.

-Additionally, Grand Rounds can also help you find a highly rated, in-network doctor or specialist, assist you with scheduling office appointments and advise you on how to prepare for the office visit.
+Additionally, Included Health can also help you find a highly rated, in-network doctor or specialist, assist you with scheduling office appointments and advise you on how to prepare for the office visit.
 And if you're in the hospital, a Care Coordinator can help answer your questions and connect with your care team.

-Visit www.grandrounds.com/jpmc or call (888) 868-4693.
+Visit Includedhealth.com or call (888) 868-4693.